SYMBAN vs. Sudowrite — the honest comparison.

 Sudowrite is one of the most well-known AI writing tools.
 It produces creative prose, offers beat sheets, and helps with brainstorming.
 For short stories and individual scenes, it works well.

 But what happens after page 100?
-At that point, a novel needs more than text generation: it needs memory, consistency checks, and a system that knows who your characters are and what happened in the last 50 chapters.
+At that point, a novel needs more than text generation: it needs memory, consistency checking, and a system that knows who your characters are and what happened in the last 50 chapters.

 | Feature | Sudowrite | SYMBAN |